-A ground is a low impedance electrical connection to earth that is used to dissipate energy.
+A ground is defined as a low impedance electrical connection to earth that is used to dissipate energy.
 Grounding your Trailblazer is very important for safety reasons as well as to protect your system from damage due to lightning and static charge build up.
-Since lightning strikes and surges follow the path of least resistance, all ground wires must be as short and straight as possible and not be coiled or looped.
+Since lightning strikes and surges are high current and high frequency events, all ground wires must be as short and straight as possible and not be coiled or looped.
 Choose the largest diameter ground wire your ground connectors will accept for good electrical conductivity.
+A #8 gauge copper wire or larger is recommended.

 Recommended grounds are: the utility company ground, a ground rod, well casings, and cold water pipes that are of continuous metal.
 A note of caution: sometimes the metal-cold water pipes are repaired and/or extended with PVC piping hidden behind drywall.
 The introduction of PVC material disrupts the material's conductivity and thus renders it unacceptable as a ground.
+In desert areas, where ground conductivity is poor, many ground rods are often needed, bonded together to make a suitable connection to the ground.
+5 ohm impedance is a minimum.